rasheedmo/rasheedmahmood/README.md

 # Hello, I'm Mahmood Rasheed

-Incident Response Manager experienced in threat reporting, log analysis, and 24/7 security operations.
+I'm an experinced incident response manager in threat reporting, log analysis, and 24/7 security operations.

 ## Objective
-IT professional aspiring to SOC Analyst role, advancing skills to safeguard systems.
+My ojective is to advance my skills and to safe safeguard systems.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]